frank812/SF2DeveloperExercise/README.md

 # Developer Exercise

-We're constantly on the lookout for talented developers to join our team.
-Not only does that mean we're looking for a solid understanding of the programming languages we use, but also their practical application with respect to how the web works today.

-## Overview

-For this exercise, you're going to build a small application in PHP.

-You may use any MVC PHP framework of your choice.

-However, PULSE uses Symfony 2 so preference may be given if you use that framework.
-We've also included project scaffolding to help you get started.
-If you would rather use another framework you will be required to set up the project yourself.

-You may also use any open source libraries as you see fit.

-You will be using git for source control.

-Following the completion of the application, you'll answer a few questions about the work you just completed.

-Please allow approximately 2 hours for this exercise.

-## Step 0: Setup

-You'll need the following to complete this exercise:

-* git installed
-* a github account.
-If you don't have one already, please go to https://github.com/ and sign up for your free account and make sure you've [installed your ssh key](https://help.github.com/articles/generating-an-ssh-key/).
-* php 5.5+ installed and working on your development machine
-* a working development environment, including code editor of choice

 Included in this repo is scaffolding for a new [Symfony 2.8](http://symfony.com/) project, which you are free to use.
 To run this project:

 ```